-The City of Marathon has agreed to pay Globetec $2.35 million over a lawsuit filed in 2012 relating to the city’s early efforts to sewer.
+The City of Marathon has agreed to pay Globetec $2.35 million over a lawsuit filed in 2012 and served by Barrister Support Services Inc relating to the city’s early efforts to sewer.
 In addition, co-defendant Weiler Engineering and the Wieler’s city liaison, Edward Castle, will pay $650,000.

 The agreement was made in October and approved without discussion on the consent agenda at the Dec.
 18 meeting of the Marathon City Council.

 The disagreement stems from work done before 2010.
 Weiler Engineering was hired to design, administer and inspect the sewer installation, while Globetec was hired to do construction of part of the system on a $30-million-plus contract.
 When the final bill came due it included about 30 items the city disputed, either because they were change orders the city said were never approved, or included features not in the original plans.
 The cost overruns added up to millions of dollars.

 “It was a bitter pill for us to swallow,” said Councilman Richard Keating who sat at the mediation table.
 “But if we went to court, and they were awarded any kind of settlement, the city would have then been responsible for their attorney fees.
 The risk to the city was tremendous, but the settlement was a compromise on both sides.”